UK Charges and Fees You Might Not Expect When Travelling by Van

 • Panel vans

-• Some zones charge vans daily regardless of mileage
+• Some zones charge vans a daily rate, regardless of mileage

-• Compliance is based on emissions standard, not how you use the vehicle
+• Compliance is based on emissions standard, not how little you drive

-• Charges often apply 24 hours a day
+• Charges can apply 24 hours a day

 Congestion Charges and Time-Based Fees

-Beyond emissions, some cities operate congestion or access charges that apply simply for being present during set hours.
+Separate from emissions, some cities operate congestion or access charges that apply simply for being there during certain hours.

-• Require proactive payment, even if signage is missed
+• Require proactive payment, even if you missed the sign

-Short urban visits can quietly become expensive if daily charges stack alongside parking fees.
+A short city stop can quietly become expensive once daily access charges sit alongside parking fees.

 Toll Roads, Bridges and Tunnels